zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 ## Installation

 Add the [Dependencies](#dependencies) listed above from the Marketplace.
-On the Marketplace, the Mendix Cloud GenAI connector is bundled inside of the [GenAI for Mendix module]( add) which also contains GenAI commons operations and logic.
+On the Marketplace, the Mendix Cloud GenAI connector is bundled inside of the [GenAI for Mendix](https://marketplace.mendix.com/link/component/227931) which also contains GenAI commons operations and logic.
 To import this module into your app, follow the instructions in the [Use Marketplace Content](/appstore/use-content/).

 ## Configuration

-After installing the MxGenAIConnector, you can find it in the **App Explorer** under the **Add-ons** section.
+After installing the Mendix Cloud GenAI connector, you can find it in the **App Explorer** insode of the **Add-ons** section.
 The connector includes a domain model and several activities to help integrate your app with the Mendix Cloud GenAI service.
 To implement the connector, simply use its actions in a microflow.
 You can find the Mendix GenAI actions in the microflow toolbox.
 Note that the module is protected, meaning it cannot be modified and the microflow logic is not visible.
 For details about each exposed operation, see the [Operations](#operations) section below or refer to the documentation provided within the module.
 For more information on Add-on modules, see [Consuming Add-on Modules and Solutions](/refguide/consume-add-on-modules-and-solutions/).

 Follow the steps below to get started: